hashimati/Service-Requests-Offers-Microservices/README.md

     private String roles;
 }
 ```
-The User Pojo is mapped to a table in the database by using below statement.
+The User POJO is mapped to a table in the database by using the below statement.
 ```sql
 create table users (
     id BIGINT not NULL auto_increment,